junegunn/vim-plug/README.md

 Plug 'Valloric/YouCompleteMe', { 'do': function('BuildYCM') }
 ```

-Both forms of post-update hook are executed inside the directory of the plugin.
+Both forms of post-update hook are executed inside the directory of the plugin
+and only run when the repository has changed, but you can force it to run
+unconditionally with the bang-versions of the commands: `PlugInstall!` and
+`PlugUpdate!`.

 Make sure to escape BARs when you write `do` option inline as they are
 mistakenly recognized as command separator for Plug command.